-FR:8.5: The CKMS design shall specify the BIOS protection features that ensure theproper instantiation of the operating system.
+FR:8.5: The CKMS design shall specify the BIOS protection features that ensure the proper instantiation of the operating system.

+PR:8.2 CM-7 SI-3 A Federal CKMS shall support the following hardening procedures: a) Non-essential software is removed from computers, b) Non-essential network services are disabled, c) Non-essential FCKMS services are disabled or removed, d) Non-essential, removable data storage media or automatic run features on removable media are disabled, e) Automatic malware checks on newly attached data- storage medium are enabled, f) Non-essential network ports are disabled, g) The latest system patches are installed, h) The latest malware-detection software is installed, i) The appropriate file system, directory and register settings have been determined and properly configured, j) The appropriate security-relevant information to be logged has been determined and properly configured, k) The required amount of physical security has been determined and implemented, l) Default passwords and keys have been replaced with strong passwords and randomly generated keys, respectively, especially for administrator accounts, m) Unnecessary usernames and passwords have been removed, including those associated with users no longer authorized to use the system, and n) Users and access privileges have been limited to those needed for essential operations.
+PR:8.3 SI-7 A Federal CKMS shall maintain software integrity.
 PR:8.4 CM-7 A Federal CKMS shall protect access to sensitive keys and metadata by non-validated software.
 PR:8.5 SI-6 The software for Moderate and High impact-level systems shall be implemented with an integrity mechanism, and the integrity of the software shall be verified during system startup.
 PR:8.6 SC-2 SC-3 For Moderate and High impact-level systems, a Federal CKMS shall use trusted operating systems that separate sensitive user applications and their data from each other.
 PR:8.7 AC-3 (2) For High impact-level systems, a Federal CKMS shall provide multiparty control of those system functions that are considered by the FCKMS management authorities to be most critical to the security provided by the FCKMS.
-PA:8.1 SI-6 The software for Low impact-level systems should be implemented with an integrity mechanism, and the integrity of the software should be verified during system startup.
+PA:8.2 SI-6 The software for Low impact-level systems should be implemented with an integrity mechanism, and the integrity

+PA:8.2 implemented with an integrity mechanism, and the integrity of the software should be verified during system startup. -------- --

 PF:8.1 SC-2 SC-3 For Low impact-level systems, a Federal CKMS could use trusted operating systems that separate sensitive user applications from each other and from the operating system.

-2326 8.2.2 Individual FCKMS Device Security
+8.2.2 Individual FCKMS Device Security

-An FCKMS may consist of a variety of devices.
-An FCKMS should be designed to protect itself from FCKMS device users and other FCKMS devices, provide separate sessions for users and user processes, provide fine-grained access controls on FCKMS device-level objects, provide device-level security-event logging, and provide user account management.
+An FCKMS may include a variety of devices.
+An FCKMS should be designed to protect itself from FCKMS device users and other FCKMS devices, to provide separate sessions for users and user processes, to provide fine-grained access controls on FCKMS device-level objects, to provide device-level security-event logging, and to provide entity account management.

 A verification that an FCKMS device is operating correctly and securely should be established at device startup and verified periodically.
-The security controls incorporated into an FCKMS device could be configurable to support differences in FCKMS serviceusing organizations, security policies, and environments.
+The security controls incorporated into an FCKMS device could be configurable to support differences in FCKMS service-using organizations, security policies, and environments.
 Specific security-relevant events (such as a physical security alarm, electric power failure, unrecoverable communication errors, and human-initiated alarms) could result in different responses, depending on these differences.

-2341 FR:8.6 The CKMS design shall specify the security controls required for each CKMS 2342 device.
+FR:8.6 The CKMS design shall specify the security controls required for each CKMS device.

-2344 FR:8.7 The CKMS design shall specify the device/CKMS secure configuration 2345 requirements and guidelines that the hardening is based upon.
+FR:8.7 The CKMS design shall specify the device/CKMS secure configuration requirements and guidelines that the hardening is based upon.